- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 + PRO: Good exchange rate

-The Argentinian peso is weak in comparison to the USD or EUR, making money go further.
+The Argentinian peso is weaker than the dollar or euro, making foreign savings and salaries go further.

 - CON: Frequently fluctuating economy

-The economic situation in Argentina is constantly changing, meaning there is a high inflation rate and prices change from one month to the next.
-It does not affect those who have foreign earnings as much, but if an expat is working in Buenos Aires and being paid in ARS the buying power of their salary will change constantly.
+The economic situation in Argentina is constantly changing, meaning there is a high inflation rate and prices fluctuate from one month to the next.
+It does not affect those with foreign earnings as much, but if an expat is working in Buenos Aires and being paid in the Argentine peso, the buying power of their salary will change constantly.
 This makes it hard to save money and do financial planning.
-Argentinians are used to this and save their money in USD to keep it from devaluing.
+Argentinians are used to this and save their money in US dollars to keep it from devaluing.

 Healthcare in Buenos Aires